kevinoh45TuD/pp4-booking-website-2/README.md

 ### Python

-The following python packages were used:
+The following python packages were previously used:

 - asgiref==3.8.1
 - dj-database-url==0.5.0